karimsammouri/karimsammouri/README.md

   - Learned the definition, scope, and objective of cybersecurity.
   - Explored current cybersecurity trends, including data breaches, targeted ransomware, and insider threats.
-  - Learned fundamental cybersecurity concepts, including the CIA triad (confidentiality, integrity, and availability), attack vectors, defense points, and controls.
+  - Learned fundamental cybersecurity concepts such as the CIA triad (confidentiality, integrity, and availability), attack vectors, defense points, and controls.
-  - Learned fundamental cryptography concepts, including the caesar and vignette ciphers, symmetric and asymmetric encryption, hashing, OpenSSL, and GPG.
+  - Learned fundamental cryptography concepts and tools such as the caesar and vignette ciphers, symmetric and asymmetric encryption, hashing, OpenSSL, and GPG.
 </details>
 <details>
   <summary>CSE 382: Mobile Application Development</summary>

   - Learned to use Xamarin to build cross-platform mobile applications.
-  - Learned to use an IDE (Visual Studio) to develop, debug, and test cross-platform mobile applications.
+  - Learned to use Visual Studio to develop, debug, and test cross-platform mobile applications.
   - Learned the tradeoffs of cross-platform development and native development.
-  - Learned to use graphical elements to acquire user input and display data, including entries, buttons, labels, and ListViews.
+  - Learned to use graphical elements to acquire user input and display data.
   - Learned to develop mobile applications that support different form factors such as phone or tablet and orientations such as landscape or portrait.
-  - Learned to use common navigation patterns, including tabbed, carousel, and stack navigation.
+  - Learned to use common navigation patterns such as tabbed, carousel, and stack navigation.
   - Learned to use asynchronous processing to provide a responsive interface.
   - Learned the basic security aspects of mobile applications.
   - Learned to implement mobile applications that permanently store data, including through a local database, the app’s file system, and the app’s preferences.
   - Learned to implement mobile applications that use internet resources, including using web services to retrieve information from an internet resource through a standard data interchange format (JSON).
-  - Learned to implement mobile applications that access the device’s hardware, including the GPS, accelerometer, and camera.
+  - Learned to implement mobile applications that access the device’s hardware such as the GPS, accelerometer, and camera.
 </details>
 <details>
   <summary>CSE 448: Senior Design Project</summary>

   - Learned to solve an open-ended problem as part of a team utilizing software engineering tools and methods.
-  - Learned to develop the necessary written and oral communication skills needed to communicate effectively with both technical and non-technical audiences.
+  - Practiced the necessary written and oral communication skills needed to communicate effectively with both technical and non-technical audiences.
   - Learned to perform various roles as part of a team.
   - Learned to apply engineering ethics and professionalism in project management.
 </details>